Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 My focus is on implementing the core mechanics for combat and projectiles.

 This will allow the player to fight back against the enemies and defend themselves.

+In the Node inspector tab, there are many functions available.

+Specifically, within the player scene, the "right-hand weapon Sprite" and "left-hand weapon Sprite" are children of the 2D scene.

+I connected the body_entered signal to the combat system.

+This means that when the player's weapon comes into contact with an enemy's hitbox, damage is registered.

+However, I have to admit that I encountered some confusion regarding directional terminology.

+I was initially unsure about the most appropriate way to label "left," "right," "up," and "down" in relation to the player's weapon sprites.

+As a result, there's an inconsistency: the weapon's sprite detection and the actual hand position are sometimes in opposite directions.

+While the damage registration works, the visual feedback might be slightly inconsistent.

+Unfortunately, at this time, I lack the time to thoroughly polish this aspect of the combat system.

+Therefore, I need to move on and quickly develop the last few remaining parts of the project.

+The next major task is implementing the merchant section, which I'm planning to create as a separate branch.

+I've decided to name this branch "merchant," as I think it sounds more fitting than "shop."

+If time permits, I might also develop a startup menu or boot sequence.

+However, I'm not optimistic about having enough time for that feature.

+So yeah, that's pretty much where the project stands for now.